The Hidden Environmental Cost of Amazon Prime’s Free, Fast Shipping

 Riddhi Sanghvi is one of them.
 She’s a Boston-based architect with so little time to run errands that she depends on Amazon Prime.
 “I use it for pretty much anything and everything,” she told BuzzFeed News.

 But lately Sanghvi has become concerned about the environmental impact of her Amazon deliveries.
-She recently ordered a children’s book that came in a big box that could have fit much more; in another delivery from Amazon-owned Whole Foods, sparsely filled grocery bags were delivered with non-recyclable insulation liners destined for the trash.
+She recently ordered a children’s book that came in a big box that could have fit much more; in another delivery from Amazon-owned Whole Foods, sparsely filled grocery bags were delivered with nonrecyclable insulation liners destined for the trash.
 “I’m torn,” she said.
 “The convenience is amazing, but the waste is a shame.”

 That convenience is encouraging people in the US to buy more, and to make more individual purchases rather than placing a single order for several items.
-“There are more sales in lower price products online than there have been in stores,” Marshal Cohen, chief industry advisor at The NPD Group, told BuzzFeed News.
-And all of those transactions are negatively impacting our planet, according to Miguel Jaller, assistant professor of civil and environmental engineering at UC Davis: “People are consuming more.
+“There are more sales in lower-price products online than there have been in stores,” Marshal Cohen, chief industry advisor at the NPD Group, told BuzzFeed News.
+And all of those transactions are negatively impacting our planet, according to Miguel Jaller, assistant professor of civil and environmental engineering at the University of California, Davis: “People are consuming more.
 There’s more demand created by the availability of these cheap products and cheap delivery options.”

 Experts say that e-commerce could actually, if optimized, be beneficial for the environment.
 Getting into your personal vehicle and going to the store isn’t very efficient, but consolidating multiple shoppers’ deliveries into one vehicle can be.
-Anne Goodchild, director of University of Washington’s Supply Chain Transportation and Logistics Center, told BuzzFeed News, “Broadly speaking, delivery services have the potential to dramatically reduce miles traveled.”
+Anne Goodchild, director of the University of Washington’s Supply Chain Transportation and Logistics Center, told BuzzFeed News, “Broadly speaking, delivery services have the potential to dramatically reduce miles traveled.”

 However, people aren’t offsetting the traffic to shopping malls and grocery stores by buying online.
 “The problem is we are still doing both, meaning there are more emissions and more congestion,” Jaller said.
-In fact, the number of trucks (which includes all types, not just delivery vehicles) on the road has doubled since 1995, when Amazon Prime first launched its free two day shipping program.
+In fact, the number of trucks (which includes all types, not just delivery vehicles) on the road has doubled since 1995.
+Amazon was founded in 1994, and the company's free two-day shipping program, Amazon Prime, first launched in 2005.

-In a 2013 study, Goodchild found that grocery delivery trucks emitted between 20% to 75% less carbon dioxide per customer on average, than passenger vehicles driving to the stores around Seattle, but only if grocery stores could choose drop-off times and optimize delivery routes.
+In a 2013 study, Goodchild found that grocery delivery trucks emitted between 20% and 75% less carbon dioxide per customer on average than passenger vehicles driving to the stores around Seattle, but only if grocery stores could choose drop-off times and optimize delivery routes.
 When customers choose, the carbon savings are significantly smaller.
 “The benefit to a delivery being slower is that a company can consolidate more packages into fewer vehicles,” Goodchild explained.

 ADVERTISEMENT